SebastianHafner/DS_UNet/README.md

 ## 3 Set up paths and preprocess dataset

-First we need to set up the paths to our data in the paths.py file.
+First we need to set up the paths to our data in the paths.yaml file.

-1. Set the HOME_ROOT to this the direcotry of this repo

-2. Set the OSCD_ROOT variable to the root directory of the OSCD dataset:
+1. Set the OSCD_ROOT variable to the root directory of the OSCD dataset:
      * OSCD_ROOT
        * images (Onera Satellite Change Detection dataset - Images)
        * train_labels (Onera Satellite Change Detection dataset - Train Labels)
        * test_labels (Onera Satellite Change Detection dataset - Test Labels)

-3. Set the SENTINEL1_DATA variable to the directory containing our Sentinel-1 SAR data.
+2. Set the SENTINEL1_DATA variable to the directory containing our Sentinel-1 SAR data.

-4. Set the PREPROCESSED_ROOT variable to an empty directory.
+3. Set the PREPROCESSED_ROOT variable to an empty directory.
 All data of the preprocessed dataset will be saved in this directory and accessed for training and inference.

-5. Set the OUTPUT_ROOT to save networks and all evaluation plots (this can be the same directory as PREPROCESSED_ROOT)

 Then we can run preprocess.py.